abranch6364/org/plants/care/specific_care/orchids/angraecum_longicalcar.md

  Angraecum longicalcar needs a light level of 30000-45000 lux (partial shade to partial sun).
 Light should be filtered or diffused, and plants should not be exposed to direct midday sun.
 Plants will not bloom without good light.
 Strong air movement should be provided at all times.

 ## Water
-Rainfall is moderate to heavy from late spring to early autumn.
+In its natural habitat, rainfall is moderate to heavy from late spring to early autumn.
+Averages then drop rather abruptly in mid-autumn at the beginning of the dry season, that lasts about 5 months until late winter or early spring.

 Water heavily while actively growing.
 Water should be reduced in autumn after new growths mature.
+Good drainage is required though as it does not like to remain wet.
 Significantly reduce watering in winter, but don't let go without water for long periods.
 Water should be increased somewhat if leaves shrivel or show signs of stress.

 ## Food